-Board of Directors and Management Officers
+Board of Directors and Management Officers [This Page is Intentionally Left Blank]

 BOARD OF DIRECTORS

 DAVID B. LEONARD of Liberty, Texas (president and member, executive committee).
 Leonard is the general manager and owner of Liberty-Dayton Chrysler, an auto dealership.
 He is a member of the Liberty-Dayton Chamber of Commerce and a member and past president of the Liberty Lions Club.
 Leonard is the director of the Knights of Columbus and a member of the Liberty Elks Lodge.
 He is past director of the Trinity Valley Exposition.
 He attended Lee College and was reappointed as director for Liberty County in 2013.